signed/codemods/readme.md

 # codemods - what is it about
 A small collection of AST transformations to refactor typescript code.
 All transformations are driven by individual needs and are by no means a fully working and supported migration tool.
-There is no plan to provide a command line runner or to publish the transformers an an npm package.
+There is no plan to provide a command line runner or to publish the transformers as npm package.
 To use it checkout the code, run it and make adjustments as you need them.
 If they are useful too other, open a PR.

 ## Replace default exports with named exports
 This [blog post](https://humanwhocodes.com/blog/2019/01/stop-using-default-exports-javascript-module/) gives a bunch of drawbacks when using default exports.
 Replacing default exports is a two-step  process: